African Grey Parrot Price

 Last Updated: May 2026

 As of 2026, acquiring an African Grey from a reputable breeder in the United States typically costs between $3,000 and $7,000.
-However, for those seeking more economical options, adopting a parrot can be a feasible choice, with adoption fees usually ranging from $500 to $2,000.
+For those seeking more economical options, adopting a parrot can be a feasible choice, with adoption fees usually ranging from $500 to $2,000.

 Also Read: Pet Birds: Top 12 Species, Care Tips, Diet & Lifespan Guide